Monday of Week 7 of Easter – First Reading

 Commentary on Acts 19:1-8

+We are still following the Third Missionary Journey of Paul.
 Apollos (to whom we were introduced last Saturday) has now left Ephesus for Corinth at the invitation of the Christians there.
 Later, he will return to Ephesus while Paul is still in the city.
 Meanwhile, Paul himself now reaches Ephesus.
-We are told that he travelled “through the interior of the country”.
+We are told that he “passed through the interior regions”.
 This means that he did not follow the lower and more direct route down the Lycus and Meander valleys, but followed the upper route through Phrygia (where he had evangelised before), thus approaching Ephesus from the north.

 Today Ephesus is only a heap of ruins, but in its day it was one of the great cities of the region.
 The ruins of its great temple dedicated to the goddess Diana are still standing.
 The city was regarded, with Alexandria, as one of the finest cities in the empire, a religious, political and commercial centre of mixed population.